keycodvin/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 *the file 5-local_variables shows all the local and environment variables including the functions too
-* the file 6-create_local_variable creates a local variable *the file 7-create_global_variable creates a new global variable
+* the file 6-create_local_variable creates a local variable *the file 7-create_global_variable creates a new global variable *the file 8-true_knowledge is a file which prints out the sum of 128 and the value of $TRUEKNOWLEDGE